 Short-term, I am working for Solar Is Freedom as a sales consultant and installer starting Monday after graduation.
 Long-term, I hope to stay in the renewable energy field.
 For sustainability, we need to address energy supply quickly.
 A lot of what is discussed at the upper level of the sustainability degrees has to do with the overconsumption of fossil fuels and the underproduction of green energy.
 What you learn in LAND, you can apply it anywhere in the fields of sustainability if you so choose.”

 My work with Ohio Valley Food Connection has been incredibly rewarding and has connected me intensely to Cincinnati's local food community.

 In addition to getting to know local farmers and aquaponics companies, I have also gotten to meet passionate chefs and restaurateurs whose dedication to local, wholesome food is both admirable and inspiring.

-Working with this company has increased my organization skills, allowed me to travel regularly, get physically involved in delivery and pick up and introduced me to some incredible food!
+Working with this company has increased my organization skills, allowed me to travel regularly, get physically involved in the delivery and pick up and introduced me to some incredible food!

 My hope is that whoever assumes my position with this company is organized, flexible and dedicated, and willing to be in regular communication with Alice.
 Interning with Ohio Valley Food Connection is very rewarding, and I wouldn't be giving it up if I didn't have to!

-To explore more career opportunities in Land, Farming and Community, visit the following links:
+To explore more career opportunities in Land, Farming, and Community, visit the following links: